U-Alberta/ADaPT-ML/usage.md

 - implement classification algorithms in addition to the MLP.
 - determine the best method for updating the CrateDB tables with worker labels, gold labels, Label Model labels and probabilities, and End Model predictions and probabilities.
 - a separate project for creating a flexible feature store.

+Please open an issue if you would like to propose an approach to adding these features.

+### Report Issues and Seek Support ###
+If you find a problem with the software or if you need help with any of the steps in this document or the testing document, please open an issue and I will try to address your concerns.